larvit/larvitutils/README.md

 Very summarized, see specific commits for more details

+v3.0.1 - Cleaned out files in the npm package that is not needed

 v3.0.0 - Rewrite to TypeScript, and the Log() now require exactly 'none' for no log output.
 Random strings will no longer be accepted

 v2.0.0 - Rewrite to all tings being instanciated